 Across every industry, the act of improving cyber security has become a common trend.
 It’s been a huge focus for us at here Helm Operations over the past year: we’ve been taking educational courses, identifying gaps in our processes, and creating policies and procedures to strengthen ourselves against the threat of cyber attacks.
 But as several companies in the maritime industry have experienced recently, even if you think you might be safe, you could be hit with a professional cyber attack.

-In light of these recent cyber attacks in our industry, we decided to attend the Cyber Risk Management webinar from the American Waterways Operators (AWO) and left with two key takeaways we felt were worth sharing.
+In light of these recent cyber attacks in the fleet ship management software industry, we decided to attend the Cyber Risk Management webinar from the American Waterways Operators (AWO) and left with two key takeaways we felt were worth sharing.

 1. The best way to start improving cyber security in your organization is through education on the core four threats (passwords, software updates, phishing, and USBs) and the creation of policies and response plans around them.